microsoft/accessibility-insights-windows/docs/AddUnitTests.md

 2. The test method be `public void`.

 When you build, this test will be built and made available for discovery.
-As long as `widget.Delay` returns a `TimeSpan` object that corresponds to 5 seconds, the test will fail.
+As long as `widget.Delay` returns a `TimeSpan` object that corresponds to 5 seconds, the test will pass.
 If the return value is a different type, or if it has a different value, then `Assert.AreEqual` will return `false`, and the test will fail.<br>

 If `widget.Delay` throws an exception, then the exception will be caught by the test framework and the test will also fail.
 In either case, all other tests will continue to execute, and the aggregate result will be rolled up into the reports that are included as part of the build loop.